 Free dog microchipping for Eden residents

-Within Eden, our Community Wardens offer this service to residents, free of charge at events organised in conjunction with the Dogs Trust.
-If you would like more information regarding this service please contact the Community Warden.
+Within Eden, our Community Wardens offer this service to residents.
+This service is free of charge at events organised in conjunction with the Dogs Trust.

 Microchipping for dog breeders and people with young puppies

-Breeders and people with young puppies are advised to go to their vet to have their animals microchipped due to the risk of bringing puppies into contact with diseases before their vaccinations.
+Breeders and people with young puppies are advised to go to their vet to have their animals microchipped.
+This is because of the risk of bringing puppies into contact with diseases before their vaccinations.

 How does microchipping work?

 Microchipping involves injecting a tiny chip, about the size of a grain of rice, into the scruff of your dog's neck.
-The microchip has its own unique code which is entered onto one of the nationwide databases, and linked to the owners details.
-If a stray dog is found anywhere within the UK it will be scanned, and if a microchip is present its code can be matched to the relevant database and the owners successfully identified and the dog returned.
+The microchip has its own unique code.
+The code is entered onto one of the nationwide databases.
+It is linked to the owner's details.
+If a stray dog is found anywhere within the UK it will be scanned.
+If a microchip is present, its code can be matched to the relevant database.
+The owner is successfully identified and the dog returned.